 What is the School of Biblical Christian Worldview (SBCW)?

 The school deals with the cultural developments in our global world and gives insight into the thinking behind current social and political changes.
 The school will help the students to find answers to the questions from a biblical approach.
 We will take a look behind the today’s trends and worldviews and look at their historical and philosophical origins.
-With the Bible as our basis, we educate Christians that they can be responsible and informed citizens in all spheres of life (family, economy, politics, science, church or arts).
+With the Bible as our basis, we educate Christians that they can be responsible and informed citizens in all spheres of life (family, economy, education, politics, science, church or arts).

 Costs: CHF 3’300.00 (incl. food and housing and VAT).
 Costs for outreach will be separate.